davidjguru/davidjguru.github.io/_posts/2020-08-30-Infrastructure-as-code-with-Terraform-for-Drupal.md

 Terraform will perform the following actions:

   # digitalocean_droplet.new-drupal-droplet will be destroyed
+ [...]

+This plan was saved to: new-drupal-droplet-destroy.tfplan
 ```
-And then, apply the new destroy plan:
+And a new file with .tfplan extension will be created within the project's folder.
+This file contains all the plan for destroying the droplet.
+So then, we'll apply the new destroy plan:

 ```
 $ terraform apply new-drupal-droplet-destroy.tfplan